 Nature of the information

-Documents of a personal and confidential nature or that reveal a personal core of biographical information carry a reasonable expectation of privacy sufficient to attract constitutional protection (Mills at page 81; Plant at pages 292-294).
+Documents of a personal and confidential nature or that reveal a personal core of biographical information carry a reasonable expectation of privacy sufficient to attract constitutional protection (Mills (1999) at paragraph 81; Plant at pages 292-294).
 This includes information which tends to reveal intimate details of the lifestyle and personal choices of the individual (Plant at page 293; Tessling at paragraph 62).

 Personal computers, because of the vast amounts of information they contain — including intimate correspondence, the details of our financial, medical and personal situations, Internet browsing histories, as well as information that users cannot control and information that they may not be aware of or may have chosen to discard — attract a very high expectation of privacy (Morelli at paragraph 105; R. v Vu, 3 S.C.R.
 657 at paragraphs 24, 40-45).
 Because of the unique and heightened privacy interests in personal computer data, specific, prior judicial authorization is presumptively required to seize a personal computer from a home (Reeves at paragraph 35).

 Text messages are both private and discreet: receipt of the information is confined to the people to whom the text message is sent; service providers are contracted to confidentiality; no one else generally knows about the existence or contents of the message (Marakah at paragraph 34).
 As such, electronic text conversations are capable of revealing a great deal of personal information (para.
 37).